mcsee/Software-Design-Articles/Articles/Opinion/Reputation and Trust. Rely on Others/readme.md

 A single misstep can lead you to be "canceled," a form of reputational collapse that occurs when public sentiment turns against you, often without due process or a chance for redemption.

-The problem with today’s reputation on platforms like Twitter or Instagram is that it’s too centralized and shallow.
+The problem with today's reputation on platforms like Twitter or Instagram is that it's too centralized and shallow.

 Algorithms designed to maximize engagement and screen time, not accuracy or trust, determine what rises to the top.